 Viewers’ increasing frustration with high cost cable and satellite subscriptions that force them to pay for a bunch of channels they likely don’t even watch led to an outcry for better options, and the streaming industry was born.

-I for one LOVE paying $10 a month instead of the $45 to $125 a month we were paying for our cable TV subscription, depending on which package we had at any given time.
+I for one LOVE paying $10 a month instead of the $125 a month we were paying for our cable TV subscription, depending on which package we had at any given time.

 Since we ditched cable in favor of lower cost streaming options five years ago, we haven’t looked back and we don’t miss our cable TV a bit.